IMPORTANT NOTICE: Stage 2 and 3 restrictions are currently still in place. For more information, see:COVID-19 information for licensees

 All online and telephone betting providers, in Victoria or elsewhere, providing interactive wagering and betting services to Victorian residents must comply with strict requirements under the direction of the Minister for Consumer Affairs, Gaming and Liquor Regulation.

-The Victorian Government, working jointly with states and territories and the Australian Government, has developed the National Consumer Protection Framework for Online Wagering in Australia (the NCPF) to reduce the harm from online wagering by providing nationally consistent minimum protections for people using legal online wagering service providers in Australia.
+The Victorian government, working jointly with states and territories and the Australian government, has developed the National Consumer Protection Framework for Online Wagering in Australia (the NCPF) to reduce the harm from online wagering by providing nationally consistent minimum protections for people using legal online wagering service providers in Australia.

 Under the Gambling Regulation Act 2003, a wagering service provider must comply with a harm minimisation directive that applies to them.
-Failing to comply may attract a penalty of up to 60 penalty units ($9,671.40).
+Failing to comply may attract a penalty of up to 60 penalty units ($9,913.20).